Minoterrius/Web-Pictures-Reader/README.md

-# Web Reader
+# Web Pictures Reader

-Web Reader is a simple web application that allows you to read a folder of image on one tab of your browser.
-It is particularly useful to view a lot of .webp image as it is not supported by classic apps such as Windows Photos.
+Web Pictures Reader is a simple web application that allows you to read a folder of images on one tab of your browser.
+It is particularly useful to view a lot of .webp images, as it is not supported by classic apps such as Windows Photos.

 ## Installation and usage on Windows